 Also, why not be adventurous with something extra special to drink – have you tried Aloha 65 with ginger ale – a summer sensation?
 Or Tinston Cider, made the same way as champagne? …or Belvoir Elderflower Presse to really quench the thirst on a hot day?

 Do you have an insulated metal water bottle or flask?
 Put a few ice cubes inside and they shouldn’t melt for at least 12 hours – perfect for popping in the glass of your favourite beverage.

 Here at hampers.com, we are passionate about protecting our planet and choosing sustainable options when possible.
-No post about picnics would therefore be complete without mentioning ways to reduce single-use plastic free, alongside some eco-friendly suggestions.
+No post about picnics would therefore be complete without mentioning ways to reduce single-use plastic, alongside some eco-friendly suggestions.

 Our top 5 tips for a planet-friendly picnic:

 Avoid disposable plates, cutlery and cups for your next picnic.
 There are great value, reusable plastic sets available, as well as those made from bamboo.
 Most of them are also dishwasher safe – so pop them in your basket, bag or box and let the dishwasher do the hard work when you get home.